 As I mentioned above, there are multiple components to your brand story, but for the moment, lets focus on your words, which are part of your brand voice.
 What are you saying when people ask, “So, what do you do?”
 The explanation you give in conversations, on your website, on social media, and in any other number of places makes a huge difference.

 Does it make people want to hear more about you?

 Does it help people see how you’re organization is different from everyone else?

 Does it demonstrate how your brand is the solution to a problem?

 Your brand story is what helps people decide if they want to take the next step with you.

-If you’ve realized some confusion in your messaging, aren’t connecting with your target audience, feel like your words lack luster, or have shifted focus, this is a terrific time to evaluate your brand story.
+If you’ve realized some confusion in your messaging, aren’t connecting with your target audience, have brought on new team members, feel like your words lack luster, or have shifted focus, this is a terrific time to evaluate your brand story.

 Let me give you three, simple exercises to make what you say matter more.